Finding the right Thanksgiving charcuterie board style can be frustrating when you want it to look beautiful yet still have enough food for everyone.

 What Cheeses To Include On Your Board

-As with any board, you create you need cheese to be easy to grab and snack on.
-Something a little more sturdy to grab with a slice of meat, and have some options to spread on bread or a cracker.
+As with any board you create you will need cheese to be easy to grab and snack on.
+Something a little more sturdy to grab with a slice of meat, and have some options to spread on bread or crackers.

 Cheeses To Include: